Choosing the Right Glove for Extreme Cut Hazards

 Household Appliance Assembly

 In the past, very high cut levels were only achievable by weaving steel wire into gloves, which took away from comfort and dexterity.
-Innovative technology including new methods of yarn wrapping and specialized core materials allow manufacturers to make gloves with the highest cut protection that are still soft and comfortable.
+Innovative technology including new methods of yarn wrapping and specialized core materials allow manufacturers to make gloves with high levels of cut protection that are still soft and comfortable.
 These new gloves are also available with different palm coatings to make them more versatile for dry, wet, and oily environments.
+These palm coatings provide excellent grip as well as touchscreen compatibility if your workers use electronic devices, too.

 If it’s been a while since you reviewed your glove choices for extreme cut hazards, take another look.
 There might be a new glove out there that will keep your workers safer and more comfortable.